-MR TOUMBAS DEMETRIS
+MR TOUMBAS DEMETRIS Associate Professor

-Associate Professor

-Undergraduate studies at Michigan State University.
-Lansing, Michigan, USA (B.A.
+Undergraduate studies at Michigan State University, Lansing, Michigan, USA (B.A.
 (Honours) Hotel, Restaurant, Institutional Management, Honours College, 1985), postgraduate studies at Staffordshire University, UK (M.Phil., 1997).
-Additional qualifications include studies at the Hotel and Catering Institute, Nicosia, Cyprus (Front Office Operations Certificate), National Institute of Foodservice Industry, USA (Applied Foodservice Sanitation Certificate).
-Employed in the hotel industry until 1989 when recruited as Full-time Lecturer at P.A.
-College; currently teaching management and business environment modules.
+Additional gualifications include studies at the Hotel and Catering Institute, Nicosia, Cyprus (Front Office Operations Certificate), National Institute of Foodservice Industry, USA (Applied Foodservice Sanitation Certificate).
+Employed in the hotel industry until 1989, when recruited as Full-time Lecturer at P.A.
+College; currently teaching management and entrepreneurship modules.
 Appointed as Course Coordinator since 1992, Senior Lecturer since January 2001, Assistant Professor since 2004 and Associate Professor since 2014.
 During 2009-10, 2010-11 and 2011-12 presented a series of seminars to faculty and other members of staff at P.A.
 College as part of the staff training programme of the College sponsored by HRDA.
+Since 2009, has participated in a number of Erasmus outgoing staff training mobility programmes.
+Has also, participated in the administration of the College's Erasmus incoming training mobility programmes.
 Has published a number of research articles in the Cyprus International Journal of Management and "Tourism Chronicles".
 Member of the Editorial Board for the Cyprus International Journal of Management from 1996-2017.
 Research interests include aspects of management and operations in organisations.